Koha-Community/kohadocs/en/source/02_administration.rst

 -  Allow

 -  Patrons comments/reviews all require moderation before they appear in the OPAC

-   -  `opacuserlogin <#opacuserlogin>`__ needs to be set to 'Allow'
+-  :ref:`opacuserlogin` needs to be set to 'Allow'

 -  Don't allow

 Description:

 -  This button allows the patrons to submit comments on books they have read via the OPAC.
 If this preference is set to "Allow" reviews are first sent to the staff client for staff approval before the review is displayed in the OPAC.
-The staff member who reviews and approves comments may find the pending comments on the `Comments <#comments>`__ tool.
+The staff member who reviews and approves comments may find the pending comments on the :ref:`Comments` tool.
 The staff member can then choose to approve or delete the comments.

-`ShowReviewer <#ShowReviewer>`__
+.. _showreviewer-label:

+ShowReviewer
 ''''''''''''''''''''''''''''''''

 Default: full name